dakshinatharindu/firesim-nvdla/README.md

 terminateoncompletion=no
 ```

-Follow the instructions on the FireSim documentation to launch the simulation then, log into the simulated machine and run:
+Follow the instructions on the FireSim documentation to launch the simulation, open the console for the target RISC-V machine using `screen -r fsim0`, and log in.
+Then run:

 ```
 cd darknet-nvdla